SteveHodge/assistantdm/readme.txt

 * performance improvements in animation code - bounding boxes for elements DONE? * grouping - changing parent should modify children to maintain position - probably need consistent location property to implement this
 * BUG exception if image width or height is set to 0 - slightly fixed by returning the unscaled/rotated image
-* asynchronous loading of images
-* soft references for ImageMedia - at least for transformed images
-* ImageMedia could use a soft/weak/strong reference for transformed images
 * BUG: "Set Image" on token options panel doesn't always immediately repaint with the new image
-* Pre-guess the screen layout
-* Auto configure - set defaults according to OS screen layout
-* Threaded remote display communication
-* Recalibrate display - could be done using screen bounds element
 * BUG: tries to pop up remote browser on the screen with the corresponding index, not the absolute screen number
 * parsing display xml resets the node priorty - need to save the list model order
 * BUG: LineTemplate: setting image after rotation draws the un-transformed image
 * REF: Factor clear cells code into support class
-* Hidden elements in table display should clear ImageMedia transforms
 * Consider separate element for darkness cleared cells - should be parent-relative - or perhaps add to LightSource
 * Allow reconnect to remote - partly works but seems to cause exception on 3rd reconnect
 * Add colour to the overlay tokens. either indicator of health or settable